Generative AI: Pathways to Democratization, Transparency and Sustainability

 Website

 Rio Yokota is a Professor at the Global Scientific Information and Computing Center, Tokyo Institute of Technology.
 His research interests lie at the intersection of high performance computing, linear algebra, and machine learning.
-He is the developer numerous libraries for fast multipole methods (ExaFMM), hierarchical low-rank algorithms (Hatrix), and information matrices in deep learning (ASDL) that scale to the full system on the largest supercomputers today.
+He is the developer of numerous libraries for fast multipole methods (ExaFMM), hierarchical low-rank algorithms (Hatrix), and information matrices in deep learning (ASDL) that scale to the full system on the largest supercomputers today.
 He has been optimizing algorithms on GPUs since 2006, and was part of a team that received the Gordon Bell prize in 2009 using the first GPU supercomputer.
 Rio is a member of ACM, IEEE, and SIAM.

 🇩🇪 Dr. Anton ZIMMERMANN